 It stems from our emotional and psychological biases that are deeply embedded in our psyche.

 And we need to understand them to prevent ourselves from being a victim of our own sub-conscious reactions.

 To do that right, we need to keep an open and objective mind.

-We need to question our worst financial behaviour and stop ourselves from being our worst enemy.
+We have to question our worst financial behaviour and stop ourselves from being our worst enemy.